Home

 Magnum XL-200

 Love it!
 Love it!
 I used to hate the bunny hops that make up all of the second half of the ride.
 As I ride Magnum more and more I'm beginning to enjoy the entire ride much more.
-Hey CP ...can we loose the trim breaks?
+Hey CP ...can we loose the trim brakes?

 Mantis Mantis